echuraev/keyboard_layout/README.md

 `add_additional_layout(layout_name, keymap_name, layout_image)` - this function adds additional layout to the widget.

 ## Screenshots
+In the beginning of both screen casts I changed layouts by keyboard shortcats and only primary layouts were switched.
+After that I showed how additional layouts work.

 Usage of gui_layout:
 ![Usage of gui_layout.gif](gui_usage.gif)